centrifuge/apps/docs/rfcs/tinlake-ui-release-rfc.md

 <img src="https://i.imgur.com/ZKWmP2M.png" alt="proposed-process-diagram">

-## Steps to Implement (One Time Actions)
+## Steps to Implement

+Below are the setup actions in order to implement this proposal:

 1. Switch away from the [Netlify Github app](https://github.com/apps/netlify) and instead use the [Netlify Github Action](https://github.com/marketplace/actions/netlify-actions)
 2. [Stop builds](https://docs.netlify.com/configure-builds/stop-or-activate-builds/#stop-builds) in Netlify for all `tinlake-ui` sites
 3. [Turn on auto publish](https://docs.netlify.com/site-deploys/manage-deploys/#unlock-a-locked-deploy) in Netlify for all `tinlake-ui` sites
 4. Set up a `dev.tinlake.centrifuge.io` site in Netlify
+5. Set up a `staging.tinlake.centrifuge.io` site in Netlify
-5. Delete `production` branch and only use `main` branch going forward
+6. Delete `production` branch and only use `main` branch going forward
-6. Remove `version` property from the [package.json](https://github.com/centrifuge/apps/blob/4547082ce44d99303af748aa503fec1f58501ee8/tinlake-ui/package.json#L4) in `tinlake-ui` directory
+7. Remove `version` property from the [package.json](https://github.com/centrifuge/apps/blob/4547082ce44d99303af748aa503fec1f58501ee8/tinlake-ui/package.json#L4) in `tinlake-ui` directory

 ## Updated Steps to Release